- Exercise & Fitness

 Making Good Use Of Hand Weights Can Build Strength

-As I progress in my strength building I can move up to the next weight and give my wrists an even better workout.
+As I progress in my strength building I can move up to the next weight for an even better workout.
 Most weight sets come with weights that range from 2 lbs. to 10 lbs.
 You will know when it is time to move to the next level.

 This is the routine that I have developed for myself.